Seven Days to Noon: Production

-The film was based on a story by journalist Paul Dehn and musician James Benard, neither of whom was a screenwriter at the time.
-Roy Boulting produced, while John directed and Roy edited (though, in the credits of the film, both brothers are credited with performing all three tasks).
+The film was based on a story by journalist Paul Dehn and musician James Bernard, neither of whom was a screenwriter at the time.
+Roy Boulting produced and edited, and John Boulting directed (although in the credits, both brothers are credited with performing all three tasks).
 The brothers described the story as "Guy Fawkes in modern dress", and deliberately did not cast any stars in the leads, as they felt the story would be more believable that way.
 During filming, John Boulting said: "We don't want any stars.
 They would be a positive hindrance.
 Those old familiar faces, and old familiar tricks and gestures, would entirely destroy the illusion we have created.
 Only my brother and I know the full story of Seven Days to Noon.
 Even our players haven't seen the entire script.
 We're keeping it secret until it's ready for sale."

 Production began in July 1949, with the cooperation of the War Office and the police.
 Location filming took place in London over several weeks, including at Westminster Bridge, Lambeth Grove, and Trafalgar Square Underground station; walkie-talkies were used to help control traffic on the bridge.
-For the film, Gilbert Taylor was influenced by the photography of The Naked City.
+For the film, Gilbert Taylor was influenced by the photography of The Naked City (1948).

-Reception and awards

-Box office
+In a sequel to the film André Morell again portrayed Superintendent Folland in High Treason (1951).

+Critical reception

 The film performed reasonably well at the box office.
-It was one of a string of financially successful films from Alexander Korda's production and distribution companies following a series of flops (other hits from 1950 included State Secret, The Happiest Days of Your Life and Odette).
+It was one of a string of financially successful films from Alexander Korda's production and distribution companies following a series of flops.

+Variety said: "Barry Jones' interpretation of the scientist is intelligent.
+His clearly defined portrait of the man no one understands is a moving piece of acting. ...
+The actors are aided by a first-rate script.
+Dialog is consistently pithy, with few chances for laughs overlooked, despite the seriousness of the theme."

+Monthly Film Bulletin wrote: "Seven Days to Noon is a first class thriller with a theme of alarming topicality.
+The script does not make the mistake of opening on too high a note of excitement, and the transition from the common sense routine work of the opening scenes to the high tension of the last day of the hunt is admirably achieved."

+In The Spectator Virginia Graham said: "Mr Barry Jones and Miss Olive Sloane give outstanding performances, the script is both witty and wise, and if, perhaps, the London Police do not emerge with flying colours, flags can be run up for all other participants in this giant game of hide and seek".

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "very good", writing: "Suspenseful thriller with a sense of urgency in every foot."

+Leslie Halliwell said: "Persuasively understated suspense piece which was subsequently much copied, so that it now seems rather obvious."

 Awards

-The film received the Academy Award for Best Story at the 24th Academy Awards, which were held in 1952 at the RKO Pantages Theatre.
+The film received the Academy Award for Best Story (Paul Dehn and James Bernard) at the 24th Academy Awards (1952).

-Sequel

-André Morell portrayed Superintendent Folland again in High Treason, a film directed by Roy Boulting in 1951.